-Inflation, from food inflation to liquor inflation to general bulk supply inflation, is surging across the U.S. and the world.
-Every bar, from the oldest bars in America to new cocktail bars, are dealing with the effects that inflation has on costs.
-Overhead expenses are being affected, and bar owners are having to get creative with inflation workarounds.
+Inflation–including food inflation and liquor inflation to general bulk supply inflation and beyond–is surging across the U.S. and globally.
+Every bar, from the oldest bars in America to a new cocktail bar, are dealing with the effects that inflation has on costs.
+Overhead expenses are affected, and bar owners are having to get creative with solutions to inflation.
+Even the top 25 Michelin Star restaurants are struggling.

 Of course, the process of owning a bar comes with a lot of work no matter what the economy is going through.
 From learning how to open a bar to getting a liquor license, bar owners have a lot on their plate.
-Inflation takes the work of owning and operating a bar, and magnifies the parts that relate to high costs and inventory needs.
+Inflation takes the work of owning and operating a bar and exacerbates its high costs and inventory needs.

 Inflation is tough on bars, there’s no doubt about that.
 There are, however, steps bar owners can take to mitigate the effects of inflation and save their budgets piece by piece.
-These five key strategies and tips will help a bar stay afloat, and even find ways to improve practices beyond times of inflation.
+These five key strategies and tips will help a bar stay afloat, and even find ways to improve practices beyond inflationary eras.

 5. Maintain Order Management

 There are a lot of issues around inflation and supply chain management issues that you can’t control.
 It can feel overwhelming.
-There is always something you can do though.
-Working with your order management needs in every way you can is the place to begin.
+There is always action you can take though.
+Working with your order management needs to find resolutions is the place to begin.

 When it comes to order management, your plan should start with BlueCart.
-BlueCart is the platform to bring together an order management system with order processing, a wholesale marketplace, and customer support from the BlueCart team.
-You can lean on the BlueCart products and services to manage your ordering needs.
+BlueCart is the platform that brings together an order management system with order processing, a wholesale marketplace, and customer support from the BlueCart team.
+Get everything you need in one high-performance dashboard.

-BlueCart also offers support for eCommerce stores.
-When it comes to bars, you might think eCommerce ideas work won’t be applicable.
+BlueCart also offers gated and open-access eCommerce storefront creation.
+When it comes to bars, you might think eCommerce ideas won’t be applicable.
 However, in terms of inflation, opening up eCommerce operations is a quality plan.
-Whether that means selling merchandise online, or opening a space for making reservations on your website, your future through inflation can rely on eCommerce.
+Whether that means selling merchandise online, or opening a space for making reservations on your website, overcoming inflation can rely on eCommerce.

 4. Promote Call Drinks

-When you’re facing inflation effects on bar sales, one option to lean towards is promoting sales of higher-priced items when you can.
+When you’re facing the effects of inflation on your bar sales, one option to leverage is promoting sales of higher-priced items when you can.
 Of course, supply chain issues can make this difficult.
 When you have the opportunity, however, you should focus efforts on suggesting your more profitable drinks.
 Namely, your call drinks.

-Call drinks are standalone liquors or liquors made for mixed drinks, which are highly recognizable based on name brand and reputation.
-Brands like Grey Goose, Jim Beam, and Hendrick’s all fall into this category.
-Call drinks are the opposite of well drinks, which are effectively the generic brands of liquor.
+Call drinks are standalone liquors or liquors made for mixed drinks that are instantly recognizable.
+Brands like Grey Goose and Hendrick’s all fall into this category.
+Call drinks are the opposite of well drinks, which are the generic brands of liquor available most days at most bars.

-For bar owners, make sure your bartenders know how to upsell.
-You should also keep some bartenders guide book options on hand to help them mix up call drinks that will boost profitability.
-Of course, you can still lean on house wines and beer on tap for some consistent profits.
-However, promoting your pricier options will be a nice boost to your bank account.
+If you’re a bar owner, make sure your bartenders know how to upsell.
+You should also keep more than one bartenders guide book and mixology books on hand to help them mix up call drinks that will boost profitability with advice from mixologists.

 3. Get Creative with Ingredient Substitutions